jwang1122/apcomputer/exams/section2.md

 ### Question 3
 Write the entire CalorieCount class.
 Your implementation must meet all specifications and conform to all examples.

 3. This question involves the implementation of a Travel Planner system that is represented by the Travelplan and Tour classes.
 A client will create Tour objects that will represent tours or activities of interest.
-Each tour object is made up of an activity date, start time, end time, and name of the activity- The client will also create a Travelplan object comprised of a destinatior and an arraylist of Tours.
+Each tour object is made up of an activity date, start time, end time, and name of the activity- The client will also create a Travelplan object comprised of a destination and an arraylist of Tours.
 You will write three methods of the TravelPlan class.

 A partial declaration of the Tour class is shown below.
 ```java